Make Your Veterinary Office Lobby Less “Waiting,” And More “Welcoming”

-In a veterinary waiting room, the last thing you want your clients to think about is...well...waiting!
-Sure, they were committed enough to keep this appointment, but that doesn’t necessarily mean that they’re bonded to your practice, especially if this is their first visit.
+The last thing you want your clients to think about in a veterinary waiting room is...well...waiting!
+Sure, they were committed enough to keep this appointment, but that doesn't necessarily mean they're bonded to your practice, especially if this is their first visit.
 Make the first real-life impression of your clinic a great one by making the most of the time before the appointment starts.
-From front door to exam room door, you can build and strengthen client bonds with a few considerations.
+With a few considerations, you can build and strengthen client bonds from the front door to the exam room door.

 Big Welcomes, Even in Small Spaces

-Regardless of the size of your facility, as soon as a pet owner walks through the door, the most important thing is that they are greeted immediately.
+Regardless of the size of your facility, as soon as a pet owner walks through the door, the most important thing is that you greet them immediately.
 Your receptionists or client service coordinators should make eye contact and warmly and authentically welcome each person who enters.
-Before anything else, each pet owner should know that your staff is glad they’re here and that they’ll be taken care of.
+Before anything else, each pet owner should know that your staff is glad they're here and will be taken care of.
 Even if the receptionist is on the phone or working with another client, she can make eye contact and smile to acknowledge when someone enters the practice.
-Ultimately, if a client does not feel acknowledged, they will simply feel ignored.
+Ultimately, if a client does not feel acknowledged, they will feel ignored.

 There is also the art of paying close attention.
 Part of receptionist training is honing the skills to know who needs what kind of help.
-The best front lobby setup will give your staff a view into the parking lot so that they’ll know right away if a client is coming in with small children, multiple cat carriers, and/or a large dog.
-In these cases, your staff needs to extend hospitality beyond the front lobby; they’ll actually head out to the parking lot to help a client get in the door.
-Take this a step further: train your staff not to ask what someone needs help with; instead, they should graciously say, “Let me help you.”
-The receptionist will hold a carrier, take a leash, open the door, and help the client get situated -- all automatically.
+The best front lobby setup will give your staff a view into the parking lot to know immediately if a client is coming in with small children, multiple cat carriers, and/or a large dog.
+In these cases, your staff needs to extend hospitality beyond the front lobby; they'll head out to the parking lot to help a client get in the door.
+Take this a step further: train your staff not to ask what someone needs help with; instead, they should graciously say, "Let me help you."
+The receptionist will hold a carrier, take a leash, open the door, and help the client get situated automatically.

 Sometimes the Lobby is "Just for Passing Through"